Checkio-Game-Missions/checkio-empire-can-it-pass/info/total.md

 ```
 **How it is used:**

-Sometimes we don't need the full pathfinding algorithms implementation and can use
+Sometimes we don't need a full pathfinding algorithm implementation and can use
-simplified realisation of these algorithms.
+simplified realization of these algorithms.
-It can be an useful skill to find a simple ways.

 **Precondition:**
 ```python